HMS General Wolfe: Background and construction

 Five of the monitors were allocated to the firm of Harland and Wolff, to be constructed at their Belfast and Govan yards.
 Another, which became HMS Prince Rupert was built at William Hamilton & Company of Port Glasgow and another at Scotts' shipyard at Greenock.
 This left the monitor provisionally named M9.
 Initially the order for her went to Fairfield's on 23 December 1914.
 Due to a mass re-allocation of resources caused by the halting of capital ship construction, the construction of the former battleship, now the battlecruiser building at Fairfield was speeded up, while capacity at Palmer's in the North of England had been increased by the transfer of HMS Repulse to Clydebank.
 The order for M9 was therefore given to Palmer's Hebburn-on-Tyne yard on 6 January 1916 who also received the order for its two 4-cylinder triple-expansion engines.

 Before M9 was laid down at Hebburn, it was decided from which ship she would receive her main-armament.
-On 1 January 1915 it was decided that HMS Victorious would surrender one of her two 12-inch turrets, which was converted in situ by the Elswick Ordnance Company on Tyneside and then removed by crane - waiting dockside at Elswick until the monitor was launched and ready to have it fitted.
-The hull form was similar to the Abercrombie class, except that due to the lighter main armament the hull could be made slighter narrower and shorter, which meant that even with 15 ft bulges she would be able to berth in most docks - a severe handicap for most monitors.
+On 1 January 1915 it was decided that HMS Victorious would surrender one of her two 12-inch turrets, which was converted in situ by the Elswick Ordnance Company on Tyneside and then removed by crane—waiting dockside at Elswick until the monitor was launched and ready to have it fitted.
+The hull form was similar to the Abercrombie class, except that due to the lighter main armament the hull could be made slighter narrower and shorter, which meant that even with 15 ft bulges she would be able to berth in most docks—a severe handicap for most monitors.

 M9, so named as it was the ninth monitor laid down for the Royal Navy, was originally intended to be named simply Wolfe after the victor of the Battle of the Plains of Abraham, James Wolfe.
 On 15 February 1915 she was renamed Sir James Wolfe before receiving the name she would be launched under, General Wolfe, on 8 March.
-In common with all her sister-ships, which were named for famous British soldiers, the title was most often dropped leaving the name only, hence "Wolfe".
+In common with all her sister-ships, which were named for famous British soldiers, the title of the ship's namesake was most often dropped—thus Wolfe.